Project CARS 3: Gameplay

 Unlike its predecessors, this game does not feature tyre wear or fuel depletion, and as such, there are no pit stops.
 This has prompted criticism from fans of the series.

 Development and release

-Project CARS 3 is still developed by Slightly Mad Studios and published by Bandai Namco Entertainment.
+Project CARS 3 was developed by Slightly Mad Studios and published by Bandai Namco Entertainment.
 The development began in the fall of 2018 after the commercial success of Project CARS 2.
 Instead of switching to parent company Codemasters's Ego engine, the game is still powered by the same engine as its predecessors.
 According to studio CEO Ian Bell, it could have been called Project CARS Sideways instead of Project CARS 3 to signpost the series heading in a different direction, but ultimately the call was overruled.
 The game was released on PlayStation 4, Windows, and Xbox One on 28 August 2020.